Deutsche Bank outshines Wall St rivals with best quarter since 2014

 “These results give us confidence that we’ll reach our 2022 targets,” Sewing said in a statement.

+Michael Rohr, analyst with ratings agency Moody’s, said the bank’s results “propel its profitability to a new level”.

-Analysts at Citigroup called it “an impressive quarter” but justified a “sell” rating with expectations the bank will miss a key profitability target - an 8% return on tangible equity in 2022.
+Analysts at Citigroup called it “an impressive quarter” but kept a “sell” rating as they predict the bank will miss a key profitability target - an 8% return on tangible equity in 2022.

-The investment bank’s resilience shone through last year, helping Deutsche eke out a small profit for 2020, its first after five years of losses.
+The investment bank’s resilience helped Deutsche eke out a small profit for 2020, its first after five years of losses.

 Questions remain about the sustainability of the investment banking boom, but analysts expect Deutsche to deliver another profit in 2021, a consensus forecast of their estimates shows.